GiantSteps/GS_API/README.md

 GS_API
 ===

-GS_API is a c++ library for manipulating musical symbolic data
+GS_API is a Python /C++ library for manipulating musical symbolic data

 Overview
 ==
-GS_API provide c++ classes and interface for dealing with musical data, main features are :
+GS_API provide Python/C++ classes and interface for dealing with musical data, main features are :

-* rythm generation
+* rythm generation ; agnostic and style based
+* style based harmony progression generation
 * more to come

+Using the library
+==
+Python
+-
+python code resides in pythonWrap folder:
+Building : run python setup.py build
+Installing : run python setup.py install

+using it

 JSON vs MIDI
 ==